-Carbohydrates are undoubtedly demonized by adherents to low-carb diets such as the Atkins Diet, Keto, and Paleo, but many nutritionists, dietitians, and medical professionals believe that carbohydrates can—and should—be part of a healthy diet.
-Carbohydrates provide energy to the cells in your body, and fiber increases satiety and aids digestion and bowel regularity.
-They also provide less than half the number of calories per gram compared to fat, making them a viable macronutrient for weight loss diets.
+Carbohydrates are all too often criticized by those who tend to follow low-carb diets such as Keto and Paleo, but many nutritionists, dietitians, and medical professionals believe that the right carbohydrates can — and should — be part of a healthy, well-balanced diet.
+Carbohydrates provide energy to the cells in your body, especially during long and grueling training sessions, and fiber can help aid digestion and bowel regularity.
+Carbs also provide less than half the number of calories per gram compared to fat, making them a viable macronutrient for weight loss diets.

 Legumes such as beans, peas, and lentils, are one of the most nutritious high-carbohydrate foods.
 They are rich in vitamins, minerals, phytonutrients, and antioxidants, such as anthocyanins and isoflavones.
 Diets high in legumes have been associated with lower risks of cancer, obesity, metabolic syndrome, and cardiovascular disease.
 Beans, lentils, and soy are also packed with soluble and insoluble fiber.
 Soluble fiber helps you feel full, bulks up stool, and promotes bowel regularity.
 Insoluble fiber is considered a prebiotic fuel source, which means it nourishes the beneficial bacteria residing in your digestive tract.
 Your gut microbiome performs a variety of critical functions, including digesting and harnessing the nutrients in food, producing vitamins B12 and K, reducing inflammation, and defending against pathogens.